 In March 1965, Pulse Records (New York City) released "As Long As Your [sic] Mine" and "Never".
 "As Long As You're Mine" has a Motown sound; I haven't heard "Never".
 The disc was mentioned in the April 24 Billboard, but wasn't reviewed.

 And now, as a Public Service, I bring you New Math, a highly-discredited concept that was just being introduced around this time.
-As an example, here's a blurb from the Indianapolis Star of May 3, 1965: "Bette McLaurin had a million record seller with 'The Masquerade Is Over' when she was 16 years old.
+As an example, here's a blurb from Walter Winchell's column, as it appeared in the Indianapolis Star of May 3, 1965: "Bette McLaurin had a million record seller with 'The Masquerade Is Over' when she was 16 years old.
 She is now 23 and is making her 'comeback' with 'As Long As You're Mine'."
 Allow me to clarify: her original non-million-seller (it wasn't even on the national charts) was done in July 1951, when she was actually 21 (remember, she was born in December 1929).
-Let's see, May 1965 minus July 1951 is [let's see: carry the one, multiply by the page number, subtract grandmother's sweat sock size]14 years, give or take a couple of months.
+Let's see, May 1965 minus July 1951 is [let's see: carry the one, multiply by the page number, subtract grandmother's sweat sock size] 14 years, give or take a couple of months.
 So, from this, we learn that 16 plus 14 equals 23.
 How could I have been so wrong all these years?

 The June 10, 1965 Jet had a little blurb that helps to explain why there'd been so little about Bette in the past several years: "Recording artist Bette McLaurin is helping youngsters with diabetes adjust to a normal life by lecturing to them about her own life as a diabetic.
 Bette, who was forced to retire from show business [for] several years because of diabetes is now making a comeback via her new record As Long As You're Mine."